thom4parisot/photography/source/_posts/2016/estonia.md

       city: Tartu
       region: Tartu County
     comment: >
-      Today I do not want to walk but I cannot stop enjoying the various gems of architecture, and colours, and the light…
+      Today I do not want to walk but I can't stop enjoying the various gems of architecture, and colours, and the light…
   - src: CNV00319.jpg
     date: 2016-03-22